Find Affordable College Courses

 Read full report on Communication & Journalism at Augusta University

-Kennesaw State University landed the #7 spot in the 2023 rankings for the best bachelor’s degree communication and journalism programs.
-KSU Georgia is a fairly large public school located in the large suburb of Kennesaw.
+Kennesaw State University did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
+It came in at #7 on the list.
+KSU Georgia is a very large public school located in the large suburb of Kennesaw.

 #8